 Improving your menu quality

-Many restaurants today become known for singular dishes or drinks, especially ones that look good on Instagram!
+Many restaurants today become known for singular dishes or drinks, especially ones that look good on social media!
 My friend and I once went to Korean coffee shop in NYC’s Lower East Side to get their infamous black latte, which I of course took a picture of.
 Needless to say, creating an iconic menu helps restaurants stand out in a competitive industry.

 Scraping Google allows you to enter keywords and receive data on the top 100 search results for that keyword.
 You can also search by keyword and location by scraping Google Places.
 By searching a specific kind of cuisine or a singular dish, you can discover the competition nearby.
 This information is equally useful for consumers trying to navigate their way through many options to find the perfect dining experience.